opauth/opauth/README.md

 =======
 Opauth is a multi-provider authentication framework for PHP, inspired by [OmniAuth for Ruby](https://github.com/intridea/omniauth).

 __This project is still under heavy-development.
 DO NOT USE.__
-Initial release is scheduled for late May 2012.
+Initial stable release is scheduled for late May 2012.

 Getting Started
 ---------------